-together we can make CHANGE
+Together we can make change

 Your invested support drives every stage of FullCircle’s development.
 Thank you for helping us create a platform that will make a real difference in our community.
 Here’s how your donation is making a difference:

-How can I get involved with FullCircle?
+How can I get involved?

 The world has seen many migrations over history, forced and voluntary.
 Descendants of enslaved Africans are one diaspora, spread mostly throughout the Caribbean and the Americas (including the USA).
 Other African diasporas include more recent, voluntary migrants and their offspring, who live all around the world.

-FullCircle, a 501 (c) 3 created in 2021, aims to digitally connect the global African diasporas, both culturally and as markets for goods and services.
-As a first step, we are creating a for-profit social benefit entity, FamilyCircle, to offer an app to be used by African-American families as they plan and document their family reunions.
-We seek donors for FullCircle and investors for FamilyCircle.
+FullCircle, a 501(c)(3) non-profit created in 2021, aims to digitally connect the global African diasporas, both culturally and as markets for goods and services.
+As a first step, we are creating a for-profit social benefit entity, KinFinity, to offer an app to be used by African-American families as they plan and document their family reunions.

 As she wrote a bilingual blog about Rio de Janeiro’s urban issues, Julia Michaels became aware of the city’s African past.
 Rio received about 2 million of the 5 million enslaved Africans taken to Brazil.
 Thus it is the most important port in diaspora history (the future USA received 400,000 enslaved Africans, total).
 When Julia suggested a larger venue to a Rio museum founder, that founder made a bigger suggestion: connecting all the places in the world involved in enslaving and trafficking Africans, from the 15th to the 19th century.